Types of Worms and Parasites that Live in Humans

 There is a 2-fold attack that Parasites make on their hosts.
 Not only do they consume nutrients from their host, thereby denying this to their host, but they also eliminate their own waste products into their host’s tissues and cells.

-Protozoa | Smallest Parasites but Deadly
+Protozoa | Smallest Parasites but they can be Deadly

 Parasites come in all shapes and sizes.
-Tapeworms and Ascaris are some of the largest known human intestinal parasites and at the other end of the scale, are some of the smallest parasites of all called protozoa.
+Tapeworms and Ascaris are some of the largest known human intestinal parasites and at the opposite end of the scale, are some of the smallest parasites of all called protozoa.

 Protozoa breathe, move and reproduce by splitting into two.
 They often live in water or damp conditions and some of the most deadly protozoa are transmitted by flies and mosquitoes.